pelias/interpolation/readme.md

 ### search
 > search the db for an address, return an interpolated value if an exact match does not exist

-note: the lat/lon values you provide are in order to disambiguate the street, they must lie within the bounding boxes of the desired street.
+note: the lat/lon values you provide are in order to disambiguate the street, they must lie within the bounding box of the desired street.

 ```bash
 ./interpolate search address.db street.db "-41.288788" "174.766843" "16" "glasgow street"